Skip to content →

 ATH 351: Midwestern Archaeology

 This course reviews the archaeological evidence for human habitation of the Midwest from the end of the last Ice Age to European contact.
 We examine evidence from the Midwestern archaeological record in debates about the timing of the arrival of the first Americans, the lifestyles of hunter-gatherers, the origins of plant domestication, the rise of social complexity, and the impact of colonialism on indigenous peoples.
-In doing so, we address how, and why, archaeologists organize temporal divisions and technological advances in the past.
+In doing so, we address how, and why, archaeologists organize temporal divisions and technological changes in the past.
 We also explore anthropologically relevant issues such as social and political organization, subsistence and settlement, economics, ritual, and technology.

 ATH 384: North American Archaeology

 This course reviews the diversity of human occupation in North America from the end of the last Ice Age to European contact.
-We learn about the different explanations proposed to account for different historical sequences throughout the continent–why some Native Americans shifted from a hunting and gathering to an agricultural economy, or why some developed societies characterized by differences in wealth, prestige and/or power.
+We learn about the different explanations proposed to account for different historical sequences throughout the continent–why some groups shifted from a hunting and gathering to an agricultural economy, or why some developed societies characterized by differences in wealth, prestige and/or power.
 We achieve this objective by focusing on large-scale and long-term temporal changes related to important anthropological themes in the diverse geographic areas of North America.
 We also engage in the ethical issues and debates that are entangled with everything that archaeologists do in service to diverse publics.

 ANT 382: Senior Thesis